obpy/obpy/src/doc/source/core-dev/async.rst

 it does, from loading games to creating bricks; and this package, ``obengine.async``, handles all the low-level asynchronous tasks.

+Why would you/OpenBlox utilize an asynchronous approach instead of a true, multi-threaded appproach?
+Simple:

+* Since the asynchronous method doesn't *truly* run several blocks of code at the same time, you don't have to worry about thread-safety
+* Python code doesn't really execute at the same time (at least in the CPython implementation), so there's no real advantage to using a threaded approach

 Tutorial
 ========

-Enter the following into your interactive Python session:
+Enter the following into an interactive Python session:

     >>> from obengine.async import *
     >>> def task1(task):